TAKE YOUR TIME WHEN MAKING HEALTH CHOICES

 ■ Look at ways you can make your eating and physical activity habits healthier.
 Use a food and activity journal for 4 or 5 days, and write down everything you eat, your activities, and your emotions.
 Review your journal to get a picture of your habits.
 Do you skip breakfast?
 Are you physically active most days of the week?
 Do you eat when you are stressed?

 ■ Know what’s holding you back.
 Are there unhealthy snack foods at home that are too tempting?
-Is the food in your cafeteria too high in fat and added sugars?
+Is the food at your cafeteria too high in fat and added sugars?
 Do you find it hard to resist drinking several sweetened sodas a day because your friends do it?

 ■ Set a few realistic goals for yourself.
 First, try replacing a couple of the sodas you drink with unsweetened beverages.
 Once you are drinking less soda, try cutting out all soda.
 Then, set a few more goals, like drinking low-fat or fat-free milk, eating more fruits, or getting more physical activity each day.